Suzanne R Trupin, MD

 - endometriosis, and uterine prolapse (including pelvic relaxation).

-Only 10% of hysterectomy is performed for cancer.
+Only 10% of hysterectomies are performed for cancer.
 This article will primarily focus on the use of hysterectomy for non-cancerous, non-emergency reasons, which can involve even more challenging decisions for women and their doctors.

 A hysterectomy is also performed to treat uterine cancer or very severe pre-cancers (called dysplasia, carcinoma in situ, or CIN III, or microinvasive carcinoma of the cervix).
 A hysterectomy for endometrial cancer (uterine lining cancer) has an obvious purpose, that of removal of the cancer from the body.
 This procedure is the foundation of treatment for cancer of the uterus.